 a Roger IN transmitter.
 Examples of a Roger IN transmitter include Roger Pen IN and Roger Select IN.

-(A Roger IN transmitter holds the equivalent of 2x Roger X receivers within itself, and costs slightly more than the cost of a standard Roger transmitter and 2x Roger X 03 band receivers).
+(A Roger IN transmitter holds the equivalent of 2x Roger X receivers within itself, and costs virtually the same as the cost of a standard Roger transmitter and 2x Roger X 03 band receivers).

 - The next step is to ask your hearing professional or accredited trainer to do one of two things;